damianhakert/damianhakert.github.io/source/handbook/leadership/index.html.md

 ## Guidelines

+### Leadership Qualities
+- Honesty - Whatever ethical plane you hold yourself to, when you are responsible for a team of people, its important to raise the bar even higher.
+Your business and its employees are a reflection of yourself, and if you make honest and ethical behavior a key value, your team will follow suit.
+- Delegate -  It is important to remember that trusting your team with your idea is a sign of strength, not weakness.
+Delegating tasks to the appropriate departments is one of the most important skills you can develop as your business/team grows.
+- Communication - Knowing what you want accomplished may seem clear in your head, but if you try to explain it to someone else and are met with a blank expression, you know there is a problem.
+Being able to clearly and succinctly describe what you want done is extremely important.
+If you can’t relate your vision to your team, you won’t all be working towards the same goal.
+- Confidence - Part of your job as a leader is to put out fires and maintain the team morale.
+Keep up your confidence level, and assure everyone that setbacks are natural and the important thing is to focus on the larger goal.
+As the leader, by staying calm and confident, you will help keep the team feeling the same.
+Remember, your team will take cues from you, so if you exude a level of calm damage control, your team will pick up on that feeling.
+- Positive Attitude - You want to keep your team motivated towards the continued success of the company, and keep the energy levels up.
+- Commitment - There is no greater motivation than seeing the boss down in the trenches working alongside everyone else, showing that hard work is being done on every level.
+By proving your commitment to the brand and your role, you will not only earn the respect of your team, but will also instill that same hardworking energy among your staff.
+It’s important to show your commitment not only to the work at hand, but also to your promises.
+- Creativity - Some decisions will not always be so clear-cut.
+Thnk outside the box and encourage others to think outside the box.
+- Intuition - Learning to trust yourself is as important as your team learning to trust you.
+- Inspire - Being able to inspire your team is great for focusing on the future goals.
+It is your job to keep spirits up, and that begins with an appreciation for the hard work.
+- Approach - Not all human beings are the same.
+You must have the ability to customize your approach on a person by person basis, based on the situation at hand.
+You also must be apporachable to others.

 - As a leader team members will follow your behavior, always do the right thing.
 - Behavior should be consistent inside and outside the company, don't fake it outside, just do the right thing inside the company as well.
 - In tough times people will put it in their best efforts when they do it for each other.